Are you sick of people’s opinions on what brings you happiness?

 Therefore, make sure you pay attention to and celebrate positive wins, no matter how small.

 Interestingly, this is also common theme for people who live very long.
 In the book 50 Secrets of the Longest Living People, one of the secrets is that these people were chill even when their lives were ruined.
 They just soldiered on.
-One man cited in the book lost all his money, his house, and family due to an unexpected war.
+One man in the book lost all his money, his house, and family due to an unexpected war.
+But he remained happy throughout this process.
+You discover that long-living people don’t avoid obstacles in life; they get through them better than others.

 I see this very often with successful entrepreneurs.
 They forget to look backwards and they end up beating themselves up too much for not reaching a lofty goal.
 The problem with this is it’s never enough.
 After they hit $10 million, they want $100 million.
 It never ends.